Planet list

 Further reading

-Bottom line: IBFT is a BFT “committee voting” consensus mechanism that prioritises fast, deterministic finality.
-For Electroneum, that translates into a smoother user experience today — and a platform roadmap that aims to keep those benefits while widening validator participation over time.
+Bottom line: IBFT is a BFT "committee voting" consensus mechanism that prioritises fast, deterministic finality.
+For Electroneum, that translates into a smoother user experience today, a cleaner platform for builders, and a roadmap that aims to keep those benefits while progressively opening validator participation to the wider community.

 Please share